Unity-Technologies/unity-cache-server/README.md

 `-W`, `--putwhitelist <host:port>`  | Only allow PUT transactions (uploads) from the specified client address.
 Repeat this option for multiple addresses.
 `--dump-config`                  | Write the active configuration to the console.
 `--save-config [path]`           | Write the active configuration to the specified file and exit.
 Defaults to `./default.yml`.
-`--NODE_CONFIG_DIR=<path>`       | The directory to search for config files.
-This is equivalent to setting the `NODE_CONFIG_DIR` environment variable.
-If not specified, the built-in configuration is used.
 `-h`, `--help`                   | Show usage information.

 ## Configuration files

 The `config/default.yml` file contains configuration values for the cache modules (see below) and other features.
 The config system is based on the node-config module.
 For additional information on how to manage environment specific config files, see the [Configuration Files](https://github.com/lorenwest/node-config/wiki/Configuration-Files) documentation on the node-config GitHub repository.

-By default, running `unity-cache-server` uses the built-in configuration file.
-To start Cache Server using a custom config file, save the current config to a new file and then use the `--NODE_CONFIG_DIR` option to override the location where the cache server will look for your config file(s).

 ### General Options
 Option                              | Default     | Description